Key Takeaway

 Mistake 1: Not Having One at All

-Without a healthcare POA, your family may not have clear legal authority to make medical decisions for you.
-This can cause delays in treatment and agonizing family disagreements.
+Without a financial POA, your family may need to petition a court for guardianship or conservatorship — a process that's expensive, time-consuming, and public.
+Without a healthcare POA, they may not have clear legal authority to make medical decisions for you, causing delays in treatment and agonizing family disagreements.

 Mistake 2: Using a Generic Form

 POA laws vary significantly by state.
 A form that's valid in California may not be recognized in Florida.
-Using a generic template downloaded from the internet is risky.
+Using a generic template downloaded from the internet is genuinely risky.
 Make sure your POA complies with your state's specific requirements.

 Mistake 3: Not Registering With Financial Institutions

 Creating a POA is step one.
 Getting your financial institutions to accept it is step two.
-Many banks and brokerage firms have their own POA forms or require your POA to be registered before they'll honor it.
+Many banks and brokerage firms have their own forms or require your POA to be registered before they'll honor it.
+Don't wait until a crisis to discover that your bank won't accept your document.
+Provide copies now and ask what their acceptance process requires.

 Mistake 4: Choosing the Same Person for Everything